 - Don't agree to any contract with an agent or professional sports organization.

 - Don't request that your name be placed on a draft list.

-- Don't play on a team in exchange for payment of educational expenses for high school
+- Don't play on a team in exchange for payment of educational expenses for high school or preparatory college.

 - Don't accept gifts or other benefits because of your athletic reputation.

 - Admission Counselor Tips: SLU Counselors' Best College Search Advice

 - Best Spots Around SLU: Some of the Coolest Things Near — and Even on — Campus

 - College Dorm Room FAQ: What You Need to Know Before Dorm Room Assignments